-Prostitution is not illegal in the UK but many of the activities associated with it are
+Sexwork is not illegal in England & Wales but many activities associated with it are:

 Below is a summary of the current legal position in England and Wales